 I love social media.
-That, and headphones are the only things that allow me to walk past people in the hall and pretend I didn’t see them waving me down for five minutes.
+That and headphones are the only things that allow me to walk past people in the hall and pretend I didn’t see them waving me down for five minutes.
 It’s blessed.
-While for the most part, my social media is too entertaining, there are always those people who make my blood boil.
-The people who think their better than Jesus himself because they’re a virgin or have a “low body count.”
+While, for the most part, my social media is too entertaining, there are always those people who make my blood boil.
+The people who think they’re better than Jesus himself because they’re a virgin or have a “low body count.”
 As if that even matters?

 I’ve compiled a list of reasons why those people are complete idiots and why everyone should, for the most part, be pro-hoe.

 Having sex doesn’t make you any less valuable as a person.